 "No, but the conference doesn't start until later when the other representatives arrive and I need one of my people to take a look."

 "Understood," Rose conceded with a nod.
 "One more question."

 "Yes?"
 Benton asked sounding torn between amusement and annoyance.

 "Why did Malcolm and Kate go to the North Sea?"

 "Three days ago a satellite picked up some strange radiation out there.
 They were ahead of schedule this morning, but are too far out to make it back tonight."

-"Interesting," Rose said softly before she nodded.
+"Interesting," Rose murmured softly before she nodded.
 "I'll be ready for the car when it arrives, but please have it pick me up around the corner and not my house."

 "I'll arrange for that and remember I said to play nice," Benton added before ending the call.